ward/run/_posts/2023-04-16-rotterdam-marathon.md

 - Write down waaaay more splits on my arms, calculating things was just not working very well.
 Apparently you can get one of those fake tattoos with splits, maybe that is an option too.
+- With an extra bib on the back, maybe write your name on it.
+Or write your name on any of your bibs, I guess.
+I might have remembered more people I ran with if they were a name instead of a number.

 ### Rotterdam Specific

 - Metro is the safest the morning of race day.
-Trams that head to the center will still do so, but probably reroute some stops.
+Trams that head to the centre will still do so, but probably reroute some stops.
 This is also fine, just be sure to check it out.
 Cars are banned from certain parts, so a taxi or similar may not be the way to go.